hisl6802/ECCO/README.md

 # Clustering toolbox
 ## Design
+The Clustering Toolbox here was designed as a user interface that allows for clustering analysis of untargeted metabolomics data.

-This UI was designed to support the implementation and ease of use for ensemble clustering combined with clustering optimization (ECCO).
+UI was designed to support the implementation and ease of use for ensemble clustering combined with clustering optimization (ECCO).